How to Make Vanilla Syrup

 Serving Suggestions

-• Flavored syrups are the best way to add flavor and sweetness to any hot or iced coffee, iced tea, cocktails, or any of your favorite drinks without the grittiness of granulated sugar.
+- Flavored syrups are the best way to add flavor and sweetness to any shaken espresso, hot or iced coffee, iced tea, espresso martini mocktail, or any of your favorite drinks without the grittiness of granulated sugar.

-• Unleash your inner barista and make sweet vanilla cold foam for topping cold brew coffees.
+- Unleash your inner barista and make sweet vanilla cold foam or add to strawberry cold foam for topping cold brew coffees.
 The foam on top is so creamy and dreamy, it tastes like vanilla ice cream.
 It’s the best way to drink a cold coffee, in my humble opinion.

 Homemade Vanilla Syrup